AI4Finance-Foundation/FinRL-Trading/README.md

 ### Prerequisites
-You'll need system packages CMake, OpenMPI and zlib.
+For OpenAI Baselines, you'll need system packages CMake, OpenMPI and zlib.
 Those can be installed as follows

 #### Ubuntu